Land and Freedom (film): Themes

-Another important moment inspired by actual events is the execution of a village priest for acting in favor of the fascist side: he has broken the seal of confessions, telling the fascists where the anarchists were hiding and causing their deaths.
+Another important moment inspired by events is the execution of a village priest for acting in favour of the fascist side, he has broken the seal of confessional, telling the fascists where the anarchists were hiding and causing their deaths.
 The priest is also shown to have a bruised shoulder from firing a rifle.

-Most critics and viewers noted the similarity between the story narrated in this film and George Orwell's book Homage to Catalonia, in which the author wrote one of the more famous accounts of the war, that of his own experience as a volunteer in the ILP Contingent, part of the POUM militia.
+Most critics and viewers noted the similarity between the story narrated in this film and George Orwell's book Homage to Catalonia, in which the author wrote one of the more famous accounts of the war and his experience as a volunteer in the ILP Contingent, part of the POUM militia.